Real ear measurements: why they matter in hearing aid fitting

 How long do Real Ear Measurements take?

 Typically between 10 and 20 minutes in total, including preparation and adjustments.
-It is a small part of the appointment that has a big impact on the result.
+It is a small part of the appointment, but it gives your audiologist useful information that can improve the quality of the fitting.

 Are Real Ear Measurements really necessary?